nanorepublica/site/_posts/2019-08-14-a-new-season-awaits.md

 ---
 layout: post
-title: A new season awaits...
+title: a new season awaits...
 tags:
 - contracting
 - business